In kids yoga teacher training there are two questions I get asked a lot.

 Next Steps

-For those looking to work on their kids yoga business, consider taking the Level 2 Mastermind Course with new material on building your Kids Yoga Business.
+For those looking to work on their kids yoga business, consider taking the Mastermind Course with new material on building your Kids Yoga Business.
 If you have already taken the 95 Hour Training, this can qualify as Continuing Education Credits for RYT Yoga Teachers.

 Find out when the next course is scheduled and full details here.